aptos-gaming/upgradable-nft-staking/README.md

 Create and enable staking for new collection, set default reward per hour for staking 1 token and transfer initial amount of coins to rewards treasury.

-Arguments: `staking_creator: &signer, collection_creator_addr: address, rph: u64, collection_name: String, total_amount: u64`
+Arguments: `staking_creator: &signer, collection_owner_addr: address, rph: u64, collection_name: String, total_amount: u64`

 Type Arguments: any `CoinType` which will be used as a reward coin